Always Be Picnicking

 pocket_knife_and_charcuterie_duo_.jpg

-• If you want to level up, get some sparkling water from the refrigerated case while you're at the store or grab another exotic random non-alc fun drink because car picnic means you are driving.
+• If you want to level up, get some sparkling water from the refrigerated case while you're at the store or grab another wild non-alc fun drink because car picnic means you are driving.

 The concept is to minimize the mess, minimize condiments, but it’s more civilized than eating cheetos while driving (ask me how I know).